-As credit and debit use increase and payments by check dwindle, utility convenience fees remain
+As credit and debit use increase and payments by check dwindle, utility convenience fees still remain.
+Find out why now.

 That’s unfortunate, as savvy cardholders who otherwise might rack up cash back or miles by charging their utility bills are paying a price – rewards lost to convenience fees.
-Sure, services such as Plastiq and Tio may let you pay some utility bills with plastic, but it will cost you a fee to do so.
-In many cases, the convenience fees or service fees cost more than the cash back or points you might have earned.
+Sure, services such as PayPal and Plastiq may let you pay some utility bills with plastic, but it will cost you a fee to do so.
+In many cases, the convenience fees or service fees cost more than the cash back or points you may have earned.

 E-payments increase, check use dwindles

-John Hazen, senior director in the utilities and infrastructure practice at market research company J.D.
-Power, says paying utility bills electronically – including by credit and debit cards – is on the rise.
-Nationwide, the share of U.S. utility consumers writing and sending checks to pay their bills fell from 20 percent in 2016 to 17 percent in 2017, according to a J.D.
+John Hazen, managing director of utilities intelligence at market research company J.D.
+Power, said paying utility bills electronically – including by credit and debit cards – is on the rise.
+Nationwide, the share of U.S. utility consumers writing and sending checks to pay their bills stood at just 17% in 2020, according to a J.D.
 Power study.

-Overall, he says, customer satisfaction ratings for utilities that assess those convenience fees are lower than ratings for utilities that fold those convenience fees into their utility rates.
+Overall, he said, customer satisfaction ratings for utilities that assess those convenience fees are lower than ratings for utilities that fold those convenience fees into their rates.

-Still, he notes, four of the five utilities that rate highest for billing and payment satisfaction in J.D.
+Still, he noted, most utilities that rate highest for billing and payment satisfaction in J.D.
 Power surveys do charge convenience fees for credit and debit card payments.

-In an article published in June by the Electric Light & Power trade publication, Penni McLean-Conner, chief customer officer at East Coast electricity provider Eversource Energy, pressed the case for utility payments made by holders of credit and debit cards to be free of fees.
+In an article published by Powergrid International, Penni McLean-Conner, chief customer officer at East Coast electricity provider Eversource Energy, pressed the case for utility payments to be free of fees to holders of credit and debit cards.

 While utilities normally accept credit and debit cards as payment methods, McLean-Conner wrote, most investor-owned, municipal and co-op utilities charge a convenience fee to recoup the higher costs incurred for handling those payments compared with more traditional payment methods, like old-fashioned checks.

-In these situations, utilities customarily are passing along fees that they’ve been hit with by companies that process the card payments – namely third-party processors like Western Union’s Speedpay service.
+In these situations, utilities customarily are passing along fees that they’ve been hit with by companies that process the card payments – such as third-party processors like Western Union’s SpeedPay service.
 Utilities aren’t supposed to turn a profit on those fees.

-“Offering fee-free credit and debit card payments is fundamentally about serving our customers in the manner and channels in which they want to be served,” she wrote.
+“Offering fee-free credit and debit card payments is fundamentally about serving our customers in the manner and channels in which they want to be served,” McLean-Conner wrote.

-The National Association of State Utility Consumer Advocates took a similar stance in 2012.
-The organization passed a resolution urging utilities to eliminate convenience fees for credit and debit card payments.
+The National Association of State Utility Consumer Advocates took a similar stance in 2012 – and it’s one that remains in place today.
+Nine years ago, the organization passed a resolution urging utilities to eliminate convenience fees for credit and debit card payments.

 One recommended fix: Handle payments in-house instead of through a card-processing company, thus cutting out the costly middleman.